0xdreadnaught/X-THing/README.md

 # X-TeleHunting (X-THing)

-X-THing is an Telegram hunting tool that merges functionalities from two major projects: a refactored fork of [Flare](https://flare.io)'s Telehunting project [here](https://github.com/Flared/telehunting) and [nietowl](https://github.com/nietowl)'s TeleHuntX project [here](https://github.com/nietowl/TeleHuntX).
+X-THing is a Telegram hunting tool that merges functionalities from two projects: a refactored fork of [Flare](https://flare.io)'s Telehunting [here](https://github.com/Flared/telehunting) and [nietowl](https://github.com/nietowl)'s TeleHuntX [here](https://github.com/nietowl/TeleHuntX).
 This tool lets users efficiently search and crawl through Telegram messages and channels in multiple languages.

+**Note:** Your mileage may vary as this is a heavily bastardized version of the two projects.
+I have introduced an equal number of features/bugs.

 ## Features

 ### Unified Telegram Hunting
-X-THing combines the core functionalities of both **Telehunting** and **TeleHuntX**, providing an all-in-one solution for Telegram message searching and crawling.
+Not quite yet lol.
+While you can leverage both scripts at the same time, the goal is the have one launch script, and have access to a dyanmic number of x-crawler instances inside the webUI.
+Allowing for parsing multiple tailored campaigns.

 ### Multilingual Search with Google Translate
 With **Google Translation** integration, users can search for messages in multiple languages simultaneously.
 X-THing automatically translates search queries into the selected languages and displays unique and total matches.

 ### UI Enhancements
 The search UI now leverages ellipses pagination for smoother navigation.

 ### Debug Info
-While disabled by default, the logging is in place for searches, just comment out the logging near the start of the script and update the main function to True.
+While disabled by default, `x-thing.py` has logging in place for some background task data.
+Comment out the logging near the start of the script and update the main function to True.

 ### Modular Codebase
-Instead of one large script, things have been broken apart into more manageable subscripts.
+The goal is to try and keep things pretty modular so they're easy to maintain/customize.

 ## Planned Features

-X-THing is actively being developed, with future enhancements planned across both **X-Crawler** and **X-Thing** modules such as send colors, suppressing harvested messages/channels, etc.
+X-THing is actively being developed, with future enhancements planned across both **X-Crawler** and **X-Thing** modules such as:

+- Add a handful of source languages.
+- Get/display the sender's name color.
+- Cleanup `x-thing.py` output. (hypercorn warnings)
+- Cleanup `x-crawler.py` output. (harvested messages/channels)
 Bug fixes are also planned, like squashing the hypercorn output on launch.

-## Known Issues
+## Bugs

-There may be some false positives in the search results due to poor translation attempts.
-Things like malware names really screw with it.
-The search logic will be refined, hopefully adding more dynamic features... maybe even regex...
+- When searching eng>eng it tries to translate when it shouldn't, sometimes resulting in a bad search string.
+  - Things like malware names screw with it, ex: `mispadu` becomes `mispada`.
+- The `--rate-limit` flag added to `x-crawler.py` doesn't seem to work below 600.
+  - Default rate of operations is too much for prolonged use.
+Telethon should handle this but Telegram may have changed things a bit.

 ## Installation

 ### Prerequisites

 - Python 3.7+
-- A Telegram API ID and Hash.
+- A Telegram API ID and hash.
 You can get these from [Telegram's API website](https://my.telegram.org/auth).

 ### Install Dependencies
 First, clone the repository and navigate into the directory.
 Then install the required dependencies using: